13 Places to Visit in Germany Off the Beaten Path

 Obviously everything here is relatively, but on the whole, I think you’ll find that these recommendations will yield more unique experiences than, say, shuffling through Checkpoint Charlie in Berlin or the beer gardens in Munich.
 Even better, I still have plenty of traveling to do within Germany and will update this guide accordingly.

 Now let’s get to it.
-These are the 10 best places to visit in Germany off the beaten path.
+These are the 13 places to visit in Germany off the beaten path.

 Monschau — Eifel National Park